zenblom/MQTT/README.md

 NB alpha2a is currently here - the development version will be version alpha3 and will be uploaded shortly

-NO SUPPORT ON THIS VERSION and do NOT discuss on the Hobitat community
+NO SUPPORT ON THIS VERSION and do NOT discuss on the Hubitat community

 Release notes for pre alpha3
 18th May 2019